Singers welcome G7 leaders to Cornwall with shanties by the sea

 “The miners and the acoustics down in the mine helped choir singing, and that’s where the traditional Cornish singing came from.
 And then ... we’re surrounded by the sea, so mariners, fishermen and all that, so it is a natural link for us to sing both those two genres.”

-He said sea shanties were once sung to galvanize sailors as they went about daily chores like raising the anchor and hauling in the sails.
+He said sea shanties were once sung to galvanise sailors as they went about daily chores like raising the anchor and hauling in the sails.

 “You had to get the men in unison, so they would have a shanty singer, and that sort of inspired that group singing together, and people like that.”